 The #CadburyFestive Hashtag Campaign Contest

 Cadbury is a British multinational confectionery company, the second-largest one in the world after Mars.
-In December 2020, Cadbury South Africa organised a festive hashtag campaign that involved user-generated content being shown on massive digital signage walls around the country.
+During the winter holidays, Cadbury South Africa organised a festive hashtag campaign that involved user-generated content being shown on massive digital signage walls around the country.

-Cadbury SA encouraged customers and fans to share their appreciation for Cadbury using the hashtag #CadburyFestive.
-The campaign was set up as a contest, and the best posts would be featured on billboards throughout the country every Friday, they announced.
+Cadbury SA encouraged customers and fans to share a message of appreciation using the hashtag #CadburyFestive.
+The campaign was set up as a contest, and the best posts would be featured on billboards throughout the country every Friday.

 The campaign’s main goal was to spread the word about the Cadbury Festive Range of limited edition chocolate bars and other products while encouraging customers to share a message of appreciation.
 The company used digital signage displays powered by Primedia Outdoor to showcase curated user-generated content and spread the campaign.